 Step 2: Document Classification and Validation

-But invoice data capture solutions of today can do so much more than just presenting invoice data in a digitized, structured way.
-Most modern solutions provide the ability to capture specific fields, classify documents using key values and features, view invoice information, and correct errors or low-confidence characters.
+Today’s invoice data capture solutions do much more than present invoice data in a digitized, structured way.
+Most modern solutions can capture specific fields, classify documents using key values and features, view invoice information, and correct errors or low-confidence characters.

 While first-generation solutions used templates, second-generation products use self-learning technology or automated training methods to set up and facilitate classification.
-Next up is machine learning and AI, which is actually already live in some of the more advanced solutions.
-The difference here is that the solution seeks to understand the content of the data to figure out the relevant context, instead of using pre-configured templates or reading pre-defined titles and keywords.
-This means that every time you process an invoice the solution gets smarter, continuously improving your classification and validation of AP invoice data.
+Next up is machine learning and AI, which is already used in some advanced solutions.
+The difference is that the solution seeks to understand the content of the data to figure out the relevant context, instead of using pre-configured templates or reading pre-defined titles and keywords.
+As a result, every time you process an invoice the solution gets smarter, continuously improving your classification and validation of AP invoice data.

 Step 3: Validation and Ensuring Accuracy

 Invoice data capture solutions check the data extracted against user-defined business rules, as well as field specification, expressions, checksums, and line item validations.
 In this step, invoices get sorted and routed for validation.
-Some solutions can sort and route invoices to specific data validation assistants based on invoice type; others support automatic routing for four-eyes-principles, meaning two validation assistants validate the same invoice to quality assure the fields captured.
+Some solutions can sort and route invoices to specific data validation assistants based on invoice type.
+On the other hand, others support automatic routing for four-eyes-principles, meaning two validation assistants validate the same invoice to quality assures the fields captured.

 Step 4: Analysis and Reporting

-Selecting a holistic solution, covering both invoice data capture and workflow automation within the same interface, is beneficial for a unified view of the invoice process.
-With one solution companies can benefit from end-to-end reporting and higher automation levels across the entire AP process.
+Ultimately, a holistic solution, covering both invoice data capture and workflow automation within the same interface, is beneficial for a unified view of the invoice process.
+With one solution, companies benefit from end-to-end reporting and higher automation levels across the entire AP process.

 Six Tips When Selecting an Invoice Data Capture Solution

-When accounts payable can support full spend transparency, it can then support critical business operations such as optimizing working capital, supporting strategic sourcing and improving cash liquidity - which is why choosing the right invoice data capture solution is critical.
+When accounts payable supports full spend transparency, it can support critical business operations such as optimizing working capital, supporting strategic sourcing, and improving cash liquidity - which is why choosing the right invoice data capture solution is critical.

 Make sure your solution...